You don't have any saved vehicles!

 Once you've saved some vehicles, you can view them here at any time.

-Acura’s Super Handling All-Wheel Drive, better known as SH-AWD, made its production debut in the 2005 Acura RL.
-Since then, two different versions of SH-AWD have made its way into the current Acura lineup: a third-generation SH-AWD system that can be found in vehicles like the TLX and RDX, and an industry-first, electrically-powered torque-vectoring AWD system employed by Acura’s Sport Hybrid models.
-Join Vern Eide Acura as we explain how SH-AWD works, find out the difference between SH-AWD vs. AWD, and learn which Acura cars have SH-AWD.
+Acura’s SH-AWD, or Super Handling All-Wheel Drive, made its production debut in the 2005 Acura RL.
+Since then, two different versions of SH-AWD have made its way into the current Acura lineup: a third-generation SH-AWD system that can be found in vehicles like the TLX and RDX, and an industry-first, electrically-powered torque-vectoring AWD system that could by found onboard Acura’s Sport Hybrid models.
+Join Vern Eide Acura as we explain how SH-AWD works, find out the difference between SH-AWD vs. AWD, and learn which Acura vehicles have Super Handling All-Wheel Drive.

 SH-AWD technology is responsible for the track-inspired performance you see from the NSX supercar.
 But how does Acura’s SH-AWD system actually work?
 SH-AWD continuously directs engine power to match weight distribution, driver input, available traction, and other conditions.
 This means the system proactively redistributes power before you lose traction in the first place.